nilsso/nilsso.github.io-src/index.md

 music (trance, electro house, etc.).
 I also love computer games.
 Always have always will.

+    If you really want to try and understand things, and you want to get the bottom of how things work, you have to ask really stupid and simple questions.

 <!--
 On Steam I'm [SweedJesus][steam], and on the Vanilla private server [Elysium (Anathema)][elysium] my main is Miraculin, 60 priest in [Titans of War][tow] (a